rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ## Appendix B - Environment Setup

-There are number steps involved here to get the environment setup, but remember that these are _one time_ actions that you will not need to repeat again unless you need to recreate the environment again from scratch.
+There are number steps involved here to get the environment setup, but remember that these are _one time_ actions that you will not need to repeat again unless you need to recreate the environment from scratch.

 ### Step 1 - Choose a name for your application
-It will be necessary to create a unique name for your forked version of the trinity application.
-This is required since Elastic Beanstalk DNS CNAME records must be globally unique.
+You need to create a unique name for your forked version of the trinity application, because Elastic Beanstalk DNS CNAME records must be globally unique.
 We shall refer to this name as *APP_NAME* henceforth.

 ### Step 2 - Fork & clone Git repository
 The first step is to fork and clone the demo Git repository.
 Full details on how do to this can be found [here](https://help.github.com/articles/fork-a-repo/) however the basic steps are: